Diocese of Charleston: 1820 to 1843

 The Diocese of Charleston was erected by Pope Pius VII on July 11, 1820.
 He removed the states of Georgia, North Carolina, and South Carolina from what was now the Archdiocese of Baltimore to form the new diocese.
 Pius VII designated Charleston as a suffragan diocese of Baltimore and appointed John England from the Diocese of Cork in Ireland as its first bishop.

 Soon after his arrival in Charleston, England starting traveling through his large diocese to meet with his parishioners.
 He went wherever he heard there were Catholics.
 Once he found these groups, he ministered to their needs, appointed catechism teachers, and encouraged them to build churches.
 During these pastoral visits, England preached in halls, court houses, and state houses.
 He even preached in Protestant chapels and churches at the invitation of their pastors.
 During his first years in the diocese, England traveled to Savannah and Augusta in Georgia and Columbia in South Carolina.
 He spoke with African-Americans, Cherokee people, Catholics who married non-Catholics and non-practicing Catholics.

 In 1824, the diocese began work on St. Peter's Church in Columbia.
-The construction of railroads in the Midlands region of South Carolina led to an influx of Irish Catholic families there, prompting England to assign a priest to that region in 1821.
+The construction of railroads in the Midlands region of South Carolina led to an influx of Irish Catholic families there, prompting England to assign the priest James Wallace to that region in 1821.
+Wallace opened St. Peter's Church in Columbia in 1824, the first Catholic church in that city.